UniStudents/Saffron/docs/source_files/dynamic.md

     // ...
 }
 ```

+The request method is not mandatory and can be omitted.
+It will default to the
+above implementation.

 Lastly, we are going to implement the `parse` method, which is responsible to do
 all the parsing.
 It will receive the payload returned from the `request` method
 and must return an array of Articles.